Your app as shown in the Appstore. A single app can have multiple APKs designed for different devices or locales.

 The first Fire TV device offering a hands-free TV experience (far field control).
 Without a remote, you can use your voice to access, launch, and control content, turn on your TV and AV devices, switch inputs, adjust the volume, search for content, and more from a distance.
 See Device Specifications for Fire TV for details.

 An index of the media on Fire TV.
-Integrating your media catalog with Amazon allows your content to be discovered and launched from Amazon devices. the Fire TV home screen when users search for it (either through voice or text search).
+Integrating your media catalog with Amazon allows your content to be discovered and launched from Amazon devices.
+It will then be discoverable on the Fire TV home screen when users search for it (either through voice or text search).
 See Getting Started with Catalog Ingestion for details.

 is an application whose assets are hosted on a web server.
 Clients connect to the host and download the app's assets to their device before being able to run the app.